 RBI to cut rates by 65 bps

-Mumbai, Mar 13: Given the coronavirus pandemic and the resultant bloodbath in global markets, including in the country, and plunging asset prices, the RBI (Reserve Bank of India) will begin to look beyond inflation and start easing rates to the tune of 65 basis points (bps) by June, and the first rate cut could come even before the April review, according to British lender Barclays.
+Mumbai, Mar 13: Given the coronavirus pandemic and the resultant bloodbath in global markets, including in the country, and plunging asset prices, the RBI (Reserve Bank of India) will begin to look beyond inflation and start easing rates to the tune of 65 basis points (bps) by June, and the first-rate cut could come even before the April review, according to British lender Barclays.

 The domestic markets recorded its worst fall in history on Thursday plunging as much 8.2 per cent, while the rupee plunged 56 paise to a 17-month-low of 74.24 to a dollar.

-After nosediving over 3,204.30 points on across-the-board selling, the sensex closed 2,919.26 points or 8.18 per cent lower to 32,778.14, and the Nifty gave up the 9,600-level, slumping 868.25 points or 8.30 per cent to close at 9,590.15.
+After nosediving over 3,204.30 points on across-the-board selling, the Sensex closed 2,919.26 points or 8.18 per cent lower to 32,778.14, and the Nifty gave up the 9,600-level, slumping 868.25 points or 8.30 per cent to close at 9,590.15.

-The rout followed the markets bloodbath across the world after the World Health Organization (WHO) on Wednesday termed the coronavirus outbreak as a pandemic.
+The route followed the markets bloodbath across the world after the World Health Organization (WHO) on Wednesday termed the coronavirus outbreak as a pandemic.

 RBI defends Yes Bank moratorium, sets deadline of 30 days

-"Growth risks have risen dramatically, while CPI (Consumer Price Index) inflation remains outside its target band (at 6.58 percent in February down from 7.59 percent in January and 2.57 per cent in February 2019).
+"Growth risks have risen dramatically, while CPI (Consumer Price Index) inflation remains outside its target band (at 6.58 per cent in February down from 7.59 per cent in January and 2.57 per cent in February 2019).

 "But, given the evolving macroeconomic situation and deteriorating global backdrop, we believe risks of an inter-meeting cut of 25-40 bps have increased materially.
 Even if RBI doesn't make an inter-meeting move, we see them cutting by at least 65 bps by June, with risks biased towards more easing than this," Barclays said in a note on Thursday.